openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

      systemctl enable tmp.mount

 .. note::
-   GRUB installation is not yet supported by this guide.
-The above steps should have already installed systemd-boot.
+   GRUB installation is not supported by this guide and will not be supported in the forseeable future.
+The above steps should have installed systemd-boot, an alternative to GRUB which provides the majority of GRUBS features.
+If you still wish to use GRUB, it might be possible to chainload systemd-boot using GRUB and boot your Fedora installation that way.
+Instructions on how to do this will not be provided and this has not been tested to work.
+You are welcome to make a PR for this however

 Step 6: Fixing systemd-boot config
 ----------------------------------